risingwavelabs/risingwave-docs/versioned_docs/version-0.19.0/sql/commands/sql-create-table.md

 If creating a materialized source, remember to include the connector settings with the `WITH` clause and to specify the data format with the `ROW FORMAT` clause.
 See [`CREATE SOURCE`](sql-create-source.md) for a full list of supported connectors and data formats.

-To know when a data record is loaded to RisingWave, you can define a column that is generated based on the processing time (`<column_name> timestampz AS proctime()`) when creating the table or source.
+To know when a data record is loaded to RisingWave, you can define a column that is generated based on the processing time (`<column_name> timestamptz AS proctime()`) when creating the table or source.

 ## Parameters